 So UX writing has captured your curiosity—maybe you’re thinking about pursuing it as either an enhancement to your current work or an entirely new direction for your career.

 Now the question is what to do next.

-And when you consider all the options for UX writing courses, books, and more that are available to you—along with a schedule that’s likely already quite full of work, family, friends, hobbies, and the rest of your life—the answer isn’t exactly simple.
+And when you consider all the options for UX writing courses and UX writing books (and so much more) available to you—along with a schedule that’s likely already quite full of work, family, friends, hobbies, and the rest of your life—the answer isn’t exactly simple.

 I’ve been there.
 I started learning about UX writing while I was working two jobs, relocating to a new country, and then starting a brand new job.
 So I wanted to share some of my experience (including a candid review of the UX writing course at UX Writing Hub) to hopefully give you a little clarity on what your next steps could be.
 I’ll touch very briefly on what UX writing is in the first place (just in case you’re early in your exploration), why I was interested in it, how I started learning it, and my experience with the UX Writing Academy at UX Writing Hub.

 - Why UX writing, and how I started learning it